seansalli/volatility-targeting/README.txt

 What's in this repository
 -------------------------
-data/    (Raw price data and processed vol estimates) src/     (Six Python scripts, run in order below)
+data/    (Raw price data and processed vol estimates) Six Python scripts, run in order below

 How to run